CAIMEOX/VoxelGeometry/README.md

 - **Basic Geometry** : Sphere, circle, cylinder, torus, line and more.
 - **Lindenmayer system** (**L-System**) : A parallel rewriting system.
 The recursive nature of the L-system rules leads to self-similarity and thereby, fractal-like forms are easy to describe with an L-system.
 - **Turtle Graphic** : Full features and extensions of turtle graphics.
-- **Functional Style** : Voxel Geometry includes a powerful simple JavaScript functional-programming toolset named [Pure Eval](https://github.com/PureEval/PureEval.git).
+- **Functional Style** : Voxel Geometry includes a powerful simple JavaScript functional-programming tool-set named [Pure Eval](https://github.com/PureEval/PureEval.git).
 This enables you to compose function together to construct more complex structure.
 - **Transformer** : Transforming space into another by pipe, compose, scale, diffusion and more.
 - **Expression drawing** : Constructing from math expression.
 - **Linear and Nonlinear Transform** : Mapping space into another one.